m4rdukkkkk/crypto-arbitrage-bot_v0/README.md

 **Problem:** How to calculate the profit when certain exchanges (Binance) are rounding the price & quantity of trading, Plus we need to calculate the trading commissions out of the amount of currencies we buy and sell (on certain exchanges like Bitfinex)<br/>
 **Solution:** Calculate from the order details received from the API, in this link, Plus change the quantities in this link

-## by value vs by reference
+### by value vs by reference
 Because we use current trading data for the next trading, For example percent difference, wait times, etc. therefore is important to use in "by reference" Method (Default in C# ) when we use in class "SymbolsDate" (Which contains all the data needed for the next trade), We take this class from "StaticVariables.symbolsDateList" and so when we modified the "ExtraPercent" values during trading, the data modifies in the original list and are used for the next round link <br/>
 In cases where we don't want to change the original variable, we use in "by value" method, example in the link

-## Debug
+### Debug
 Today I work in the FwDebug team at Intel.
 My experience at work taught me about the importance of Debug, Validation, Testing, In the life cycle of software development, and therefore can be found in the code a lot of prints to logs.
 Tables, etc. So that there are possibilities for verifying and testing the algorithms & options in the case of a bug get the variables values.
 For example, searching for the "#if DEBUG" string in code, brings 37 results

-## An example of an opportunity identified and implemented
+### An example of an opportunity identified and implemented
-•	Buy 49 "Ambrosus" coins, Quoted base "Ethereum" symbol amb_eth.
+* *Buy 49 "Ambrosus" coins, Quoted base "Ethereum" symbol amb_eth.
 Purchase price 0.00072768, Total buy cost is - 0.03565632 Ethereum
-•	Sell 49 "Ambrosus" coins, Quoted base "Bitcoin" symbol amb_btc .
+* Sell 49 "Ambrosus" coins, Quoted base "Bitcoin" symbol amb_btc .
 Selling price 0.00002042, The total sell cost is - 0.00100058 Bitcoin
-•	Buy 0.03565632 "Ethereum" coins (The first purchase cost), Quoted base "Bitcoin" symbol eth_btc.
+* Buy 0.03565632 "Ethereum" coins (The first purchase cost), Quoted base "Bitcoin" symbol eth_btc.
 Selling price 0.0278699, The total sell cost is -0.000993738 Bitcoin<br/>

 The amount of "Bitcoin" we received (0.00100058) minus the cost of buying the "Ethereum" back (0.000993738) leaves us a profit of 0.00000684 "Bitcoin", in calculating the profit towards the cost, the percentage of profit is 0.689%<br/>
 A screenshot of the example from the main.txt file

+#

-## Test & run
+### Test & run
 This version of the bot has been tested. and now operates on Amazon AWS in EC2 Instance type  t2.medium<br/>
 Screenshot of the test<br/>
 Screenshot of Amazon AWS RDS<br/>

+#

-## Licensed & Copyright
+### Licensed & Copyright
 This project is licensed under the MIT License, each file separately has a license and copyright based on the participants writing and modifying the file<br/>
 In "Main" Project The folder " Utility " has been copied from jjxtra/ExchangeSharp And I did not change them<br/>
 In "Main" Project The following folders "Model" & " API" have been copied from jjxtra/ExchangeSharp And I changed the files<br/>